rux616/biraitbec-workbase-improved/README.md

     - Type the command `Installer.cmd` and hit "Enter".
 - The script appears stuck at "Patched BA2 archive folder:".
     - The script has opened up a window to enable you to choose the folder where the patched BA2 archives will go.
 Sometimes this window gets hidden behind others, so hit the Windows+Tab key combination, look for a window titled "Browse For Folder", then click on it.
+- In some cases, there is something called Group Policy that may be applied to a computer.
+If Group Policy disables PowerShell scripts, this script simply will not work.
+The Group Policy disabling PowerShell must itself be disabled before this script will work.
+- Don't rename the repack files.
+This script has some limited flexibility for recognizing file names appended with things like "(1)" or " - Copy" and such, but not much more than that.

 ([TOC](#table-of-contents))